 CUT 1134-5 PRINCIPLES OF BAKING - This course focuses on fundamentals of baking science, terminology, ingredients, weights and measures, and formula conversion and storage.
 Students will prepare yeast goods, pies, cakes, cookies, and quick breads and use and care for equipment.
-(4 sch: 2-hr lecture, 4-hr
+(4 sch: 2-hr lecture, 4-hr lab or 3-hr lecture, 4-hr lab) Prerequisites: Culinary Principles I (HRT/CUT 1114-5)

-CUT 1513-4 GARDE MANGER - This course provides orientation to garnishing, preparation of charcuterue items, cold foods, and buffet presentation.
+CUT 1513-4 GARDE MANGER - This course provides orientation to garnishing, preparation of charcuterie items, cold foods, and buffet presentation.
 It explores the various duties of the modern garde manger.
 (3 sch: 1-hr lecture, 4-hr lab or 2-hr lecture, 4-hr lab) Prerequisites: Culinary Principles I (HRT/CUT 1114-5)

-CUT 2233 MENU PLANNING-This course focuses on the principles and concepts of menu planning, menu formats, and layout with regard to a wide variety of eating habits and taste of the dining public.
+CUT 2223 MENU PLANNING-This course focuses on the principles and concepts of menu planning, menu formats, and layout with regard to a wide variety of eating habits and taste of the dining public.
 Emphasis will be on pricing, menu design, merchandising, tools, nutritional considerations, schedules, and profitability.
 Effective planning and layout of kitchen and equipment will also be emphasized.
 (3 sch: 3-hr lecture) Prerequisites: None

 CUT 2314 AMERICAN REGIONAL CUISINE - This exploration of the American Cuisine concept emphasizes freshness, seasonality, nutrition, indigenous ingredients, and presentation.
 It is a thorough study into the cuisine characteristics and traditions of the various regions of the United States of America.
-(4sch: 2-hr lecture, 4-hr lab) Prerequisites: Culinary Principles I (HRT/CUT 1114-5), Culinary Principles II (CUT 1124-5), or by permission of instructor
+(4sch: 2- hr. lecture, 4-hr lab) Prerequisites: Culinary Principles I (HRT/CUT 1114-5), Culinary Principles II (CUT 1124-5), or by permission of instructor